About Hip Dysplasia

 Long-term outlook for a baby with DDH

 While newborn screening for DDH allows for early detection of this hip condition, starting treatment immediately after birth may be successful.
 Many babies respond to the Pavlik harness, and/or casting.
-Additional surgeries may be necessary since the hip dislocation can reoccur as the child grows and develops.
-If left untreated, differences in leg length or a duck-like gait, and a decrease in agility may occur.
+Additional surgeries may be necessary since the hip dislocation can happen again as the child grows and develops.
+If left untreated, differences in leg length or a duck-like gait, and a decrease in agility may happen.
 In children 2 years or older with DDH, deformity of the hip and osteoarthritis may develop later in life.
 DDH can also lead to pain and osteoarthritis by early adulthood.

 Frequently Asked Questions and Answers about Hip Dysplasia